azaj01/pipelex/docs/pages/build-reliable-ai-workflows-with-pipelex/pipe-operators/PipeLLM.md

 prompt = """
 Given this context: $context

-Analyze the document page shown in the image and explain how it relates to the provided context.
+Analyze the document page shown in the image and explain how it relates to the provided context: $document.page_view
 """
 ```